Splidejs/splide-extension-video/README.md

-# Extension of Splide for playing Videos
+# Extension of Splide for playing videos
 This is an extension of the [Splide](https://github.com/Splidejs/splide) slider library for playing videos of YouTube and Vimeo.
 You must get Splide before using it.

 * [Demo](https://splidejs.com/)